 Notably, Fineco Bank does a lot more than just share dealing.
 This brokerage also supports CFD trading, bond dealing, and options trading.
 So, you can easily develop a complex portfolio that includes stocks, bonds, mutual funds, options, and even forex.
 Stock CFD trades are commission-free, while forex trades start with spreads as low as 0.8 pips.

-Fineco Bank has an excellent desktop investment platform called PowerDesk.
+Fineco Bank has a desktop investment platform called PowerDesk.
 It includes dozens of technical studies and advanced drawing tools to help you monitor the market.
 However, one disappointment is that this platform isn’t available on mobile devices.
 Fineco’s mobile trading app is primarily designed to help you monitor your portfolio and enter orders, and it has few features for in-depth technical analysis.

 Fineco Bank is regulated by the Bank of Italy and is publicly traded on the Milan Stock Exchange.
 The broker is also regularly rated as the #1 broker in Italy.
 Fineco Bank offers support by phone and email if you ever need assistance with your account.